How to transition from SMTP to Gmail sync

-Click into Settings, then Inboxes, choose the inbox, scroll to the channel, and click Remove this channel.
+Scroll down to the bottom and click Remove this channel.

 Removing the channel will not delete any of your email history that is already in the inbox, which means it will retain any comments and activities made to the emails in Front.

-If you want to delete all history in Front and start a fresh import of emails from Gmail, then you can click Delete this inbox at the top of your inbox settings page.
-You can then follow these steps to add a brand new Gmail inbox to Front.
+If you want to delete all history in Front and start a fresh import of emails from Office 365, then you can follow these steps to delete the inbox instead.

 Confirm the removal if you'd like to proceed.